 - A baby snow leopard is known as a “cub”.

 How Long Do Snow Leopards Stay With Their Mother

 - The baby snow leopards stay with their mothers for about 18 to 22 weeks.

 29. What Is A Female Snow Leopard Called

 - A female snow leopard is called “leopardess”.

 30. What Are Snow Leopards Predators – Snow Leopard Predators

-- Snow leopard is itself an apex predator and has no predators in its natural habitat.
+- The snow leopard is itself an apex predator and has no predators in its natural habitat.